 The captains and mates have lived and fished the majority of their lives on the coast and know where to find the fish.
 They are also excellent cooks.
 You will be pleased by the fare served.

 Trips can be made longer or shorter…we can customize any trip for you…just let us know what works best for your group.
 On all trips, the cost is inclusive of all food, soft drinks, water, ice, fillet and packing of fish and all boats.
 You will need to bring any alcoholic beverages.
 You will need to bring all rods & reels and tackle.
-If you do not wish to bring your own, we will buy you a new rod and reel and put together a tackle/lure selection for you to keep for $300.
 In LA. waters (Chandeleur, Biloxi Marsh, etc.), you will need a nonresident LA. fishing license ($30).
 In MS. waters, the boat covers you.
 Both fly and conventional guides can accompany at an additional cost.